How to Backtest and Access Reports in cTrader for Xen

 Running a Backtest in cTrader

-Allow the test to complete fully before reviewing results.
+Once configured, start the test and allow it to complete fully before reviewing the results.

 Reviewing Results